Understanding Chemotherapy and Hair Loss

-As manager of the Chemo/Infusion Clinic at Roswell Park Cancer Institute, I meet many new patients who experience anxiety about receiving chemotherapy.
+As manager of the Chemo/Infusion Clinic at Roswell Park Comprehensive Cancer Center, I meet many new patients who experience anxiety about receiving chemotherapy.
 It is only natural to feel this way about treatment and potential hair loss.
 Patients often want to know when they will start losing their hair and why it happens.

 Hair loss, also known as alopecia, occurs as a result of specific drugs used during the treatment.
-These drugs (Doxorubicin, Daunorubicin, Ifosfamide) swiftly attack fast-moving hair cells, resulting in total baldness on the top of a patient’s head.
+These drugs (doxorubicin, daunorubicin, ifosfamide) swiftly attack fast-moving hair cells, resulting in total baldness on the top of a patient’s head.

 Shedding may also occur during chemotherapy.
 The patient may witness damaged and discolored hair, patchiness, and areas that are not as healthy as others.
 Many patients cut their hair short before treatment begins.
 This often helps them adjust when alopecia occurs.